istoking/esx_blackmarket/README.md

+# UNMAINTAINED - I no longer work with ESX.
+QBCore is where it's at.

 # esx_blackmarket
 Rework of esx_shops, to add a blackmarket store for deluxe weapon skins, extended magazines, grips, flashlight attachment, suppressor, scope and ammo clips.